eddmash/powerorm/docs/source/integrations/laravel.rst

 To be able to run :doc:`commands <../ref/commands>` provided by powerorm, we need to create a laravel command that will enable us interact with powerorm.

-Create a powerom command using artisan as show below this will be placed at ``app/Console/Commands``.
+Create a powerom command using artisan this will be placed at ``app/Console/Commands`` as show below.

 .. code-block::php